Table of contents: Removal ↓ Installation ↓

 - 1 - brake disc.
-Replace only complete on the entire axle.
-To remove, you must first disconnect the caliper.
+Replace only as a set on the entire axle.
+To remove, first disconnect the caliper.

 - 2 - cap.
 Be sure to replace.